f-tuscolano/knime-python-social-science/README.md

 * Auto-SARIMA Learner: Automatically finds the optimal parameters for and trains a Seasonal AutoRegressive Integrated Moving Average (SARIMA) model on a given time series, returning also the in-sample predictions, residuals and model statistics.
 This model is the SARIMAX class from the statsmodels library.
 * Auto-SARIMA Predictor: Generates future forecasts using a pre-trained SARIMA model, output of the node Auto-SARIMA Learner.
 * Correspondence Analysis: Performs Correspondence Analysis (CA) or Multiple Correspondence Analysis (MCA) on categorical data to explore associations between them.
+* PCA Learner: Trains a Principal Component Analysis (PCA) model to reduce the dimensionality of numerical data.
+Supports optional rotation of components (for improved interpretability) and incremental (batch-wise)  learning for large datasets.
+Outputs principal components, explained variance, loadings, and a reusable PCA model for deployment.
+* PCA Scorer: Applies a trained PCA model (from the PCA Learner) to new data, projecting it onto the learned principal components.
+Supports models trained with rotation or incremental PCA, enabling consistent dimensionality reduction on unseen datasets in production workflows.

 ## Package Organization